mvbjrn/serial/README.md

 The next step is to open the connection:

-`err := connection.Open()`
+`err := connection.Open(0)`

 This simply sets up the underlying file and binds the desired parameters to it.
+The 0 is indicating that no timeout is being used.
+The file is blocking until at least one byte is received.

 Writing to the serial port is done by just calling the write function: